 Paper folding is a popular pastime.
 This how-to is about tea bag folding and an easy paper folding wreath for Christmas cards or all occasion cards, as well.

 Paper folding using tea bag folding techniques is easy and a bit addicting.
 It has an element of surprise because the finished project pops color in ways that can not be predicted.

 If you add a little psychology, it is "variety is the spice of life" approach.
 Creating something that is different almost every time.
 You get a little of something new with each folding project.

 We are talking subtlety here.
 So get some paper to fold and start your card embellishments or scrapbook wreaths now.

 Paper Fold Christmas Wreaths

-First you need to find paper.
+- First, you need to find paper.

-Make copies or use old sheets of music to cut squares.
+- Make copies or use old sheets of music to cut squares.
 Any pretty paper will do.

-Try a few and see if you like the process and then we will go into assembling the card.
+- Try a few and see if you like the process and then we will go into assembling the card.
 I have many ideas for that, even reusing old cards.

-Yellowed sheet above is used to cut eight 2-inch squares, or tiles, keeping in mind to have the motif at three of the corners of the tile.
+- The yellowed sheet above is used to cut eight 2-inch squares, or tiles, keeping in mind to have the motif at three of the corners of the tile.
 (Or else the tile will pop plain paper or no motif.)